Mike Simpson: 2024

+2026

+Simpson won the Republican primary with 63.3% of the vote, defeating Brian Keene and Perry Shumway.
+He outspent Shumway 300–1, spending $607,181.
+Shumway spent $2,836 and received 15.8% of the vote.
+Keene received 20.9% of the vote.

 Tenure

 While the Republican Party held the majority in the U.S. House of Representatives, Simpson often served as the speaker pro tempore of the House, particularly during debates on controversial legislation, due to his command of House procedure.
 Simpson is known to have broken several sounding boards with the gavel while calling the House to order.
 This inspired him to have a number of sounding boards produced in Idaho, which he presented to then speaker of the House Dennis Hastert as a joke.
 When the Republican Party regained control of the House of Representatives in 2010, Simpson began once again to serve frequently as Speaker Pro Tempore.

 In the 111th United States Congress Simpson became the Ranking Member on the Interior, Environment, and Related Agencies Appropriations Subcommittee.
 He also serves as the small state representative on the 33-member House Republican Steering Committee.
 Known as the "committee of committees", the Steering Committee decides which Republican lawmakers become ranking members on House committees.
 Simpson replaced Don Young on the committee.

-In December 2020, Simpson signed an amicus brief in support of Texas attorney general Ken Paxton's lawsuit seeking to overturn the results of the 2020 presidential election.

 Larry Craig scandal

 On June 11, 2007, U.S. senator Larry Craig was arrested for indecent behavior in a men's restroom at Minneapolis–St. Paul International Airport; he pleaded guilty to a charge of disorderly conduct in August 2007 and paid $575 in court fines and fees.
 Simpson was openly considered for an appointment to the Senate if Craig resigned.
-But Simpson asked Governor Butch Otter to remove his name from consideration, claiming that the Idaho congressional delegation would be in a better position if he were to remain in the House and retain his seniority on the House Appropriations Committee.
+Simpson, however, asked Governor Butch Otter to remove his name from consideration, claiming that the Idaho congressional delegation would be in a better position if he were to remain in the House and retain his seniority on the House Appropriations Committee.

 Simpson criticized Senate leadership treatment of Craig.
 He said: "If that's how they treat their own, that tells me they're more interested in party than individuals, and the party is made up of individuals.
 How you treat them says a lot about your party."
 Simpson demanded that Craig be treated fairly, saying "They have people over there [in the Senate Republican Conference] in far worse trouble that they haven't said a thing about."